-WHEREAS, Korematsu's conviction for evading interment was overturned in 1983, using a rare legal theory intended to correct a court's fundamental error or to reverse a manifest injustice, because new evidence demonstrated that in Korematsu's original case the government had knowingly submitted false information to the Supreme Court; and
+WHEREAS, Korematsu's conviction for evading internment was overturned in 1983, using a rare legal theory intended to correct a court's fundamental error or to reverse a manifest injustice, because new evidence demonstrated that in Korematsu's original case the government had knowingly submitted false information to the Supreme Court; and

 WHEREAS, In this ruling, the federal court found that "a grave injustice was done," and that Korematsu "stands as a caution that in times of distress the shield of military necessity and national security must not be used to protect governmental actions from close scrutiny and accountability.
-It stands as a caution that in times of international hostility and antagonisms our institutions, legislative, executive, and judicial, must be prepared to exercise their authority to protect all citizens from the petty fears and prejudices that are so easily aroused"; and of political leadership, and extended an official apology; and
+It stands as a caution that in times of international hostility and antagonisms our institutions, legislative, executive, and judicial, must be prepared to exercise their authority to protect all citizens from the petty fears and prejudices that are so easily aroused"; and

-WHEREAS, Korematsu's legal victory paved the way for similar rulings in other cases for other formerly interned Japanese Americans, and influenced the passage of the federal Civil Liberties Act of 1988, in which Congress acknowledged that the incarceration of Japanese Americans occurred because of racial prejudice, wartime hysteria, and a failure
+WHEREAS, Korematsu's legal victory paved the way for similar rulings in other cases for other formerly interned Japanese Americans, and influenced the passage of the federal Civil Liberties Act of 1988, in which Congress acknowledged that the incarceration of

-RESOLUTION NO. 170056 continued
+RESOLUTION NO. 180047 continued